wpexpertsio/password-protected/readme.txt

 If you manage a membership site or subscription-based platform, Password Protected Pro offers the features you need to provide exclusive access to your users to maximize revenue.

-With features like user role whitelisting and multiple password management, you can conveniently control access permissions for your WordPress content.
+With features like user role whitelisting and multiple password management, you can conveniently control access permissions for your WordPress restricted content.
 By simplifying [WordPress content protection](https://passwordprotectedwp.com/content-locking-in-wordpress/) and ensuring seamless access for paying members, you can enhance user experience, retain subscribers, and drive sustained revenue growth.

 == 🎉 Use Cases for WordPress Password Protection ==